Updated: Jun 1, 2026

 20 min · 4/5/6 train to Grand Central, transfer to S (shuttle) or 7 to Times Square

-Times Square at Dusk in New York City, USA
+Times Square in Midtown Manhattan filled with crowds, yellow cabs, and glowing billboards at dusk, New York City, USA

 Times Square at Dusk